RADIS: Remote Attestation of Distributed IoT Services: Problem Description

-The adversary located in Security Monitor ($Device$ $j$) performs a control-flow attack by changing the pointer between two nodes of the Control Flow Graph ($N_j13$ goes into $N_j8$ instead of going into $N_j6$), as shown in Figure \ref{fig:control_flow}.
-Note that when the execution flow reached at Node $N_j13$, the variable $cmd$ was assigned as ``$false$''.
-The malicious alteration prevents the execution of $notify\left(\right)$ in Node $N_j6$ and maliciously redirects the execution to Node $N_j8$, which assigns the variable $cmd$ with the value ``$true$'', and then proceeds to Node $N_j9$ to call the service $unlockDoor\left(cmd\right)$.
-This control-flow attack has two potential effects.
-First, the compromised argument $cmd$, produced by the subverted control-flow in Security Monitor, is used in node $N_x2$ of Smart Door ($Device$ $x$) as a decision-making variable that defines the further operations of Smart Door.
-This means that Smart Door, even though is running a genuine software, can maliciously run $unlock\left(\right)$ command in Node $N_x3$ because of the compromised argument received.
-Second, the malicious subversion of the control-flow to Node $N_j8$ changes also the control-flow of the interaction between services since the $notify\left(\right)$ instruction in Node $N_j6$ is not executed.
-Specifically, instead of calling the device that provides the service $notify\left(\right)$, which may report an alert on the smartphone of the owner, the Security Monitor will call the $unlock\left(\right)$ command in the Smart Door.
-This run-time attack shows that a compromised device ($Device$ $j$) induces a malicious behavior into a subset of IoT devices, even though the software running on the subset of the devices is not altered in any way by the attacker.
-Therefore, to produce a correct attestation response of a distributed service, the attestation scheme is required not only to report the device running the malicious code, but also to verify all other devices which interact with the infected device and are performing a non-intended operation due to their interactions with the infected device.
+The adversary located in Security Monitor ($Device$ $j$) performs an attack in $N_j4$ to maliciously assign the variable $cmd$ with the value ``$true$''.
+The service execution will then proceed to Node $N_j8$ to call the service $unlockDoor\left(cmd\right)$, as shown in \autoref{fig:control_flow}.
+Note that when the execution flow reached at Node $N_j4$, the variable $cmd$ was assigned as ``$false$''.
+The compromised argument $cmd$, produced by the adversary in Security Monitor, is used in node $N_x2$ of Smart Door ($Device$ $x$) as a decision-making variable that defines the further operations of Smart Door.
+This means that Smart Door, even though is running a genuine software, can maliciously run $unlock\left(\right)$ command in Node $N_x3$ because of the compromised argument received ($N_x2$ goes into $N_x3$ instead of going into $N_x5$).